jbogaardt/glmutility/README.md

 For the P&C actuaries out there, the workflow design is highly inspired by one of the more prominent GLM GUIs in the industry.

+Data prerequisite is that all variables be discrete (i.e. bin your continuous variables).
+The utility supports pandas dataframes.

 # GLMUtility Example